Toddler Teething: What to Expect

 Phases of Teeth Growth

-If your little one has passed the one year mark and has endured the challenges of teething, you may think the discomforts of teething are behind you.
+If your little one has passed the one-year mark and has endured the challenges of teething, you may think the discomforts of teething are behind you.
 Around 18 months, it often appears that they have a full complement of baby teeth.
 However, the two-year molars have yet to erupt.

 Two-year molars are your toddler’s second set of molars that emerge posterior to (that is, emerge further back in the mouth than) the molars that came in around their first birthday.
 Second molars typically erupt anywhere between 19 months and 3 years of age.
 Since these molars are large and square compared to your toddler’s anterior teeth (the teeth they use to bite rather than chew), it might seem like they would cause more discomfort—but in fact, you may not even realize when these teeth erupt.
 Many toddlers present with minimal symptoms with the eruption of these teeth.